wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

    </blueprint>
    ```

    - You might need to have the `WEB-INF` directory inside your project (even if your project is not a web application) and create the `/WEB-INF/keycloak.json` file as described in the [Classic WAR application](https://www.keycloak.org/docs/latest/securing_apps/index.html#_fuse7_adapter_classic_war) section.
-Note you donâ€™t need the `web.xml` file as the security-constraints are declared in the blueprint configuration file.
+Note you don¡¯t need the `web.xml` file as the security-constraints are declared in the blueprint configuration file.

 2. Contrary to the Fuse 6 adapter, there are no special OSGi imports needed in MANIFEST.MF.

-##### Securing an Apache Camel Application
+##### Securing an Apache Camel Application {#}

 [Edit this section](https://github.com/keycloak/keycloak-documentation/blob/master/securing_apps/topics/oidc/java/fuse7/camel.adoc)[Report an issue](https://issues.jboss.org/secure/CreateIssueDetails!init.jspa?pid=12313920&components=12323375&issuetype=1&priority=3&description=File: securing_apps/topics/oidc/java/fuse7/camel.adoc)